okbob/plpgsql_check/README.md

 by `shared_preload_libraries`, then it can allocate shared memory, and function's profiles are stored there.
 When plpgsql_check cannot to allocate shared momory, the profile is stored in session memory.

-The profile of any function is updated after successful execution of function.
-When function was canceled or it fails, the profiles is not updated.

 Due dependencies, `shared_preload_libraries` should to contains `plpgsql` first

     postgres=# show shared_preload_libraries ;